jannispaul/ESP32-metronome/readme.md

 ### Amp:

-100nF + 1000µF Kapazität vor Vin Amp
+100nF + 1000µF capacity before Vin Amp?
-100K zwischen Vin und Gain
+100K between Vin and Gain?
-SD auf 3V3
+SD to 3V3?

 ### Circut

-A circuit schematic can be found here: [Cuircuit diagram](circuit.pdf)
+A circuit schematic can be found here: [Circuit diagram](circuit.pdf)

-> The diagram currently still has mistakes.
+> The schematic is still under development.

 ## User Interface